 Not only will you be provided free air tickets to fly to the UK, and free accommodation for the first eight weeks, NHS will refund your expenses related to visa application if you come from outside of the European Union.

 As part of the required training given to new NHS nurses, a two-part competency test will be paid for by the institution.
-The first one is a computer based test which measures your theoretical nursing competency completed before you arrive in the UK.
+The first one is a computer-based test that measures your theoretical nursing competency completed before you arrive in the UK.
 The second part is the objective structured clinical examination which tests your practical skills and will be taken when you arrive in the UK.

 Refund of language test costs

-To work as an overseas nurse in the NHS requires competent level of English language skills.
+To work as an overseas nurse in the NHS requires a competent level of English language skills.
 Therefore, you need to pass either the IELTS Academic English language test, or OET English language test.
-While the costs of taking these tests are usually borne by the applicant, some NHS clients will provide refund to one of the language tests you took, often paid together with your first month’s salary.
+While the costs of taking these tests are usually borne by the applicant, some NHS clients will provide a refund to one of the language tests you took, often paid together with your first month’s salary.

 Three-year initial working contract

 A lot of things can happen within three years, but that’s only within your initial employment contract with NHS.
-That length of contract provides you with enough time to adjust in your new life in the UK without worrying much about the finances.
+That length of contract provides you with enough time to adjust to your new life in the UK without worrying much about the finances.
 These contracts also often get extended so it’s not surprising to know someone who worked in the same NHS trust beyond a decade.

-A starting salary of between £22,128 to £28,746 on Band 5 of the NHS Agenda for Change Pay Rates, with rates depending on place of assignment and its corresponding cost of living.
+A starting salary of between £22,128 to £28,746 on Band 5 of the NHS Agenda for Change Pay Rates, with rates depending on the place of assignment and its corresponding cost of living.
 This should provide enough to live comfortably for someone who has sacrificed time with family to serve in a place far away.

 Comprehensive orientation program